MerlinKoehler/GitLabBackup/README.md

 ## Usage

 Available scripts :
-- `clone_repos.sh`: clones all repositories from a GitLab instance to a local directory.
+- `clone_repos.sh`: clones all repositories from a GitLab instance to the current directory.
-- `pull_repos.sh`: pulls all changes from the repositories located in the local directory.
+- `pull_repos.sh`: pulls all changes from the repositories in the current directory.
-- `backup_repos.sh`: pulls all changes from the repositories located in the local directory and sends out an email to an admin user with information about the backup. `pull_repos.sh` and `backup_repos.sh` only differ in the send mail function.
+- `backup_repos.sh`: pulls all changes from the repositories in the current directory and sends out an email to an admin user with information about the backup. `pull_repos.sh` and `backup_repos.sh` only differ in the send mail function.

 ## Configuration